Brian Chase: Career

 In May 2010 the Chase/Misterka Duo performed at the Melbourne International Jazz Festival and then a month-long Australian tour.
 A second record The Shape of Sound was released to coincide.

 In 2013, Chase released the album Drums & Drones.
 A follow-up, Drums & Drones II, was released in 2018 by Canadian label ICM.
 Chase's drone work has been inspired by his time working at La Monte Young and Marian Zazeela's Dream House, NYC.

+Other ventures

 Chase founded and operates Chaikin Records, a label named after his family's original name.

+Chase portrayed E Street Band drummer Max Weinberg in the 2025 Bruce Springsteen biopic Springsteen: Deliver Me from Nowhere.